 If you’re considering adding a Toy Poodle to your family, be sure to do your research and talk to a vet or experienced breeder to make sure this is the right breed for you.

 Toy Poodles stand 8-11 inches tall at the shoulder and weigh 6-9 pounds.

-Black, white, cream, brown, apricot, red, silver and blue are all recognised colors.
+Black, white, cream, brown, apricot, red, silver, and blue are all recognized colors.